schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 Let's create a new program: File &gt; New and use an if...else block to make a decision

-First, let's create a variable distance and by adding blocks and fit them together let's compose the program shown in the image below:
+First, let's create a variable distance and by adding blocks and fitting them together let's compose the program shown in the image below:

 ![](/assets/Img.4.22.4.jpg)